ljsinclair/featurebase-docs/docs/community/com-cluster/com-cluster-change-partition-node.md

 ## Change `partition-to-node-assignment` on a cluster

-Follow this process to change the cluster parameter without losing your data.
+Follow this process to safely change the cluster parameter without losing your data.

 | Task | Further information |
 |---|---|